 What is Microsoft Azure?

-Microsoft Azure is a cloud hosting framework of over 600 services including PaaS (Platform as a Service), SaaS (Software as a Service), and IaaS (Infrastructure as a Service) options.
+Microsoft Azure is a cloud-based data warehouse that provides over 600 services including PaaS (Platform as a Service), SaaS (Software as a Service), and IaaS (Infrastructure as a Service) options.
 Azure is compatible with a broad range of third-party applications and programming languages, and this versatility has led it to become one of the most popular cloud platforms in the world.
-While it's sometimes thought of primarily as a cloud storage service, the platform supports a full spectrum of data processing and data management applications.
+While it’s sometimes thought of primarily as a cloud storage service, the platform supports a full spectrum of data processing and data management applications.

 Azure Search, Azure CDN, and App Services are a few examples of PaaS options offered by Microsoft.
 PaaS solutions are a cloud-based environments for developing and using data resources.
 PaaS includes infrastructure, database management mechanisms, middleware, operating systems, tools for developers, and analytics applications.
 Accessing these resources via Microsoft Azure for Business Intelligence or DevOps allows for global accessibility, decreased coding time courtesy of pre-coded application elements, and greater productivity with fewer personnel.